-Resource utilization helps managers understand how their team is spending their time, so they can make more efficient resourcing decicions that maximizes productivity and profitability.
+Resource utilization helps managers understand how their team is spending their time so they can make more efficient resourcing decisions that maximize productivity and profitability.

 Project leaders know that projects don't go from one end of the pipeline to the other without careful organization.